 Fabinho took his time to get up to speed at Liverpool, but once he settled into a groove it was quickly apparent just how good he is.

 A resilient shield that protects the Reds' back four, his reading of the game is second to none - evidenced by Jurgen Klopp opting to move him to centre-back during the most unique of injury crisis.

 When he's not playing in his favoured defensive midfield role, Liverpool are far worse off - and you'd arguably go as far as to say Fabinho is one of their most indispensable players.

 What is there to say about Casemiro that hasn't been said already?
 Real Madrid's contrasting records with and without him tell you everything you need to know; they simply have no player capable of filling his shoes, even for 90 minutes here or there.

-As midfield destroyers go, he is absolutely unplayable, while he has a level of class on the ball that most can barely dream of.
+As midfield destroyers go, he is unplayable - while he has a level of class on the ball that most can only dream of.

 2. N'Golo Kante